tomtomjhj/init.vim/notes.md

 This will reset several format-related settings, which breaks `gq` for markdown lists.
 To fix this, manually reset all of the relevant settings in `Filetype pandoc`.

+The root cause was lazy-loading ultisnip at InsertEnter.
+Removed the hack.

 # cursor movement on concealed string

 ```